 If the soft top indicator light illuminates with the ignition switch ON, it may indicate the electric soft top control unit is not functioning properly.
 Have your vehicle checked by a NISSAN dealer as soon as possible.

-For more details about the electric soft top operation, see "SOFT TOP (Roadster models)" in the "3.
-Pre-driving checks and adjustments" section.
+For more details about the electric soft top operation, see "Soft top (Roadster models)" (P.3-21).

 SynchroRev Match mode (S-MODE) indicator (if so equipped)